 Britain sets sights on 'Big Four' auditors in market shake-up

-Britain proposed weakening the market grip of "Big Four" auditors on Thursday and making company directors responsible for spotting fraud after the collapses of retailer BHS and builder Carillion.

-LONDON: Britain proposed weakening the market grip of "Big Four" auditors on Thursday and making company directors responsible for spotting fraud after the collapses of retailer BHS and builder Carillion.
+LONDON: Britain on Thursday (Mar 18) proposed weakening the market grip of "Big Four" auditors and making company directors responsible for spotting fraud after the collapses of retailer BHS and builder Carillion.

-Directors would have to repay their bonuses if the company went bust or serious failings come to light.
+Directors would have to repay their bonuses if the company goes bust or serious failings come to light.

 The long-awaited proposals, put out to a four-month public consultation, implement the bulk of recommendations made in three government-backed reports on audit market competition, regulation and corporate governance.